qianqian121/nd013/project_traffic_sign/traffic-signs/writeup.md

 The code for this step is contained in the 4th code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the training data is categorized with the class.
-As the chart shows, training images are not evenly distributed (e.g. more than 1500 training images for some classes, , and less than 300 training images for some other classes), which may affect the training accuracy.
+As the chart shows, training images are not evenly distributed (e.g. more than 1500 training examples for some classes, , and less than 300 training examples for some other classes), which may affect the training accuracy.

 ![alt text][image1]